 Comprehensive information about the Glastir scheme is provided on the Welsh Government’s website, including rule booklets, guides, Frequently Asked Questions (FAQs) and application forms.

-There are a number of different strands of the Glastir scheme, two of which are relevant to forestry: Glastir Advanced, Glastir Small Grants and Glastir Woodlands (covering Glastir Woodland Creation, Glastir Woodland Management and Glastir Woodland Restoration).
+There are several different strands of the Glastir scheme, three of which are relevant to forestry: Glastir Advanced, Glastir Small Grants and Glastir Woodlands (covering Glastir Woodland Creation, Glastir Woodland Management and Glastir Woodland Restoration).

 Glastir is administered by the Welsh Government and NRW supports the technical delivery and strategic policy and guidance of the scheme:

 Provision of policy and technical guidance to support the Glastir Advanced schemes, Felling licence application, Environment Impact Assessment (EIA) opinion, European Protected Species licences, consents for proposals on designated sites.

 |Provision of policy and technical guidance to support Glastir Small Grants schemes, consents for proposals on designated sites.|

 |Glastir Woodland Creation (GWC):||Verification of GWC schemes, provision of policy and technical guidance to support new woodland creation, Environment Impact Assessment (EIA) opinion, European Protected Species licences, consents for proposals on designated sites.|

 |Verification of GWR schemes within Planted Ancient Woodland Sites (PAWS), provision of policy and technical guidance to support woodland restoration, Felling licence application, Environment Impact Assessment (EIA) opinion, European Protected Species licences, consents for proposals on designated sites (applicants need to apply for these licences before submitting a GWR Expression of Interest).|

 |A GWM Expression of Interest window is not currently planned.
 Customers can register with the newsletter which will carry current scheme information as it becomes available.|